Democratic backsliding in Europe by country: Hungary

-Since 2010, Hungary under Viktor Orbán and his right-wing Fidesz party has been described as a prominent example of democratic backsliding.
+Since 2010, Hungary under Viktor Orbán and his far-right Fidesz party has been described as a prominent example of democratic backsliding in Europe.
 As in Poland, political interference by the legislative and executive branches of government threatens the institutional independence of the judiciary.
-In 2012, the legislature abruptly lowered the age of retirement for judges from 70 to 62, forcing 57 experienced court leaders (including the President of the Supreme Court) to retire.
+In 2012, the legislature abruptly lowered the age of retirement for judges from 70 to 62, forcing 57 court leaders (including the President of the Supreme Court) to retire.
 After the Court of Justice of the European Union ruled that this decision violated EU laws relating to equality in the employment context, the government repealed the law and compensated the judges, but did not reinstate those forced to retire.
-The 2012 judiciary reform also centralized administration of the courts under the newly established National Judiciary Office, then headed by Tünde Handó (a lawyer married to a prominent member of Fidesz).
+The 2012 judiciary reform also centralized administration of the courts under the newly established National Judiciary Office, then headed by Tünde Handó, a lawyer married to a prominent member of the Fidesz government.
 Under Handó, the NJO also weakened the institutions of judicial self-governance, provoking what the European Association of Judges, Amnesty International, and the Hungarian Helsinki Committee describe as a "constitutional crisis" within the Hungarian judiciary.
 Hungarian judges interviewed by Amnesty International also expressed concerns about attacks on the judiciary and individual judges by politicians and in the media.
 The Hungarian government has dismissed criticism of its record on democracy issues.